njoubert/tgops/provisioning/otto/README.md

 `cat ~/.ssh/id_rsa.pub | ssh gecko@192.168.0.52 "cat >> .ssh/authorized_keys"`

-Now you can easily ssh in with
+Now you can easily ssh in and it'll use the `gecko` username.

 `ssh robot-otto1`